 Cars

-An excellent network of motorways, dual carriageways and federal roads stretches across the entire country and also connects Austria with its neighbouring countries.
-All main border check points are open day and night.
-In general, Austrian traffic regulations and traffic signals are similar to those enforced in other European countries.
+An excellent network of motorways, dual carriageways and A-roads stretch across the entire country and also connects Austria with its neighbouring countries.
+All major border checkpoints are open day and night.
+In general, Austrian traffic regulations and traffic signals are similar to those in place in other European countries.

 Motorways

 A toll is charged for the use of the motorway network in Austria.
-If you drive onto a motorway, you must be in possession of a valid motorway vignette.
-You can buy this vignette at tobacconists in Austria as well as at border crossings and motorway service stations.
+If you drive onto a motorway, you must be in possession of a valid motorway toll sticker, or digital pass (vignette).
+You can buy this at tobacconists in Austria as well as at border crossings and motorway service stations.

 The vignette is also available in digital form and can be purchased in the online shop of the Austrian motorway operator ASFINAG.